awsdocs/amazon-s3-userguide/doc_source/olap-create.md

    As with standard access points, there are rules for naming\.
 For more information, see [Rules for naming Amazon S3 access points](creating-access-points.md#access-points-names)\.

-1. For **Supporting Access Point**, enter or browse to the standard access point that you want to use\.
+1. For **Supporting access point**, enter or browse to the standard access point that you want to use\.
 The access point must be in the same AWS Region as the objects you want to transform\.

 1. For **Invoke Lambda function**, you can choose to use a prebuilt function or enter the Amazon Resource Name \(ARN\) of an AWS Lambda function in your AWS account\.